 The Department currently consists of 51 faculty members, approximately 326 graduate students, 20 post-doctoral fellows and research associates, 1,352 undergraduate students and 12 administrative staff.
 Our research partners come from a wide variety of industries and other academic disciplines.

-We offer courses and research opportunities in several disciplines, including Artificial Intelligence, Database Systems, Computer Games, Machine Learning, Robotics, Software Engineering, Man-Machine Interfaces, Bioinformatics, Communication Networks, Algorithmics, Computer Graphics, Computer Vision, Software Systems, Human Computer Interaction, Internetworking, and Multimedia.
+We offer courses and research opportunities in several disciplines, including Artificial Intelligence, Database Systems, Computer Games, Machine Learning, Robotics, Software Engineering, Artificial Man-Machine Interfaces, Bioinformatics, Communication Networks, Algorithmics, Computer Graphics, Computer Vision, Software Systems, Human Computer Interaction, Internetworking, and Multimedia.

 Our flexible undergraduate degree permits students to choose programs of study that range from an intense focus on the core aspects of computing science, to explorations of interdisciplinary connections with other fields.
 We also offer an honors program that encourages talented and motivated students to work with the Department to design their own path.

 We have received numerous accolades for the work done by our faculty, some of the brightest minds in North America.
 As one of the top research-intensive computing science departments in Canada, it is an excellent place to pursue graduate studies.

 The Department is committed to a growing K-12 outreach program that includes summer camps for all ages, and internships for high school students.
 Check out Explore CS for more information.